nromanen/devops_2025/kateryna_kravchuk/task_15/task_15.md

 Authtoken saved to configuration file: /home/vagrant/.config/ngrok/ngrok.yml
 ```

-Navigate to the server by this new adddress:
+Navigate to the server by this new address:

 ```bash
 ngrok http --url=<new-address>.app 8080